 It is the policy of the Tennessee Board of Regents and Austin Peay State University to comply with the Family Educational Rights and Privacy Act (FERPA-"Buckley Amendment") and, in so doing, to protect the confidentiality of personally identifiable educational records of students and former students.
 The student has the right of access, right to request amendment and right to file a complaint concerning his/her education records as outlined in APSU policy, 3:024.
 Appointments to review education records are scheduled through the Office of the Registrar at least 72 hours in advance.
 Except as provided by the policy, the University may disclose directory information to any person requesting it without the consent of the student.
-Directory information includes the student's name, address, telephone number, e-mail address, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, enrollment status, degrees and awards received and the most previous educational agency or institution attended by the student.
-The University provides each student the opportunity to refuse to allow disclosure of designated directory information through the Student Affairs Office on the Main Campus in Room 206, Morgan University Center and the Information Window at the APSU Center at Fort Campbell.
+Directory information includes the student's name, address, telephone number, e-mail address, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance. enrollment status, degrees and awards received and the most previous educational agency or institution attended by the student.
+The University provides each student the opportunity to refuse to allow disclosure of designated directory information through the Office of the Registrar and the Information Window at the APSU Center at Fort Campbell.
 The student will be given this opportunity at the beginning of each academic term.

-Annually, students are informed of their rights through the STU-DENT HANDBOOK AND CALENDAR.
-A complete copy of the policy shall be made available upon request at the Office of Student Affairs (free of charge) and the University library (at a nominal persheet charge).
+Annually, students are informed of their rights through the STUDENT HANDBOOK AND CALENDAR.
+A complete copy of the policy shall be made available upon request at the Office of Student Affairs (free of charge) and the University library (at a nominal per-sheet charge).